libishm1/Semi_automatic_ICP_open3D/README.md

-Python script to comapre different photogrametric methods usign ICP coarse and fine registration.
+Python script to compare different photogrametric methods using coarse and fine registration.
 Note : Unzip the meshes before referenceing in script